ShotaDeguchi/PINN_TF2/README.md

 in the corresponding directories.
 For our environment, GPU speed-up marked **25~30 times faster** training time than CPU-based learning (CPU: Intel Core i7-9700, GPU: NVIDIA GeForce RTX 2070).
 Mini-batch training is also possible if the model does not fit CPU/GPU memory, however, we recommend full-batching to appreciate the best possible speed-up (or large mini-batch size).
 This is because CPU-GPU communication becomes frequent and slows down the overall performance when small mini-batch size is chosen.

 ## FDM vs. PINN
 For most of the problems, this repo compares solutions yielded by FDM (Finite Difference Method) and PINN.
 Difference between them is reported in each directory.
-PINN inference is often faster than numerical integration by xxx order.
+PINN inference is often faster than numerical integration by ~40 (reported in <code>04_diffusion</code>).

 ## Dependencies
 Tested on